 During the lease term in Prince William County

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Prince William County, the renter must allow us to enter the rental home.
-Some justifiable reasons to come into rental property are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Prince William County, the renter must allow us to come into the rental home.
+Some valid reasons to come into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Prince William County.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Prince William County.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free source for rental investors in Prince William County
+a free source for landlords in Prince William County

-- Before you put a renter in your property in Prince William County
+- Before you lease out your rental property in Prince William County

 - Collections and evictions